 Final assessment and disbursement of award payments are contingent on students completing the application, including submitting all required supporting documentation within the required timelines.
 No financial aid funds will be released without copies of all supporting documents with full, accurate and complete information as specified.
 If students do not submit these documents on time (no later than Feb.
-27, 2015), the students are responsible for any costs incurred such as service charges or other penalties.
+26, 2016), the students are responsible for any costs incurred such as service charges or other penalties.
 Below is a list of required information and documentation.

-Document Due Date Copy of 2014-2015 government student financial assistance Notice of Assessment listing the actual (not estimated) amount of funding Copy of 2014-2015 government student financial assistance application Student and spouse/partner completed and signed Declaration and Consent Form Copy of parents' 2013 income tax notices of assessment Copy of parents' 2013 income tax returns, if filing split incomes Copy of Spouse/Partner's 2013 income tax notice of assessment Copy of Spouse/Partner's loan repayment documents, if applicable Copy of student's computer receipt, if applicable.
+service charges or other penalties.
+Below is a list of required information and documentation.
+Document Due Date Copy of 2015-2016 government student financial assistance Notice of Assessment listing the actual (not estimated) amount of funding Copy of 2015-2016 government student financial assistance application Student and spouse/partner completed and signed Declaration and Consent Form Copy of parents' 2014 income tax notices of assessment Copy of parents' 2014 income tax returns, if filing split incomes Copy of Spouse/Partner's 2014 income tax notice of assessment ] Copy of Spouse/Partner's loan repayment documents, if applicable Copy of student's computer receipt, if applicable.
 Receipts that do not have students' full names will not be processed.
-Copy of moving expenses receipts, if applicable.
+August 4 and final paystub: Copy of moving expenses receipts, if applicable.
 Receipts that do not have students' full names will not be processed.
-September 15, 2014 Copy of child care expense document, if claimed (i.e. a bill or a signed letter from the child care provider with child's name on it) Copy of student's summer earnings final pay stub showing gross summer earnings Copy of student's end-of-April paystub, if student also worked for the same company between January 1 and April 30, 2014 Copy of student's rental agreement for Sept 2014 to April 2015 (First-year and new transfer students, upper-year students applying for the first time) Copy of pre-law government student loans documents, if applicable (New transfer students) Copy of government student loans documents for previous law school years, if applicable Other supporting documentation for special requests and consideration Copy of January or February 2015 bank statement to receive interest payment on interest-free loan February 27, 2015 Submit all supporting documents for the financial aid application and copies of receipts for allowable expenses.
+Copy of child care expense document, if claimed (i.e. a bill or a signed letter from the child care provider September 8, 2015 with child's name on it) Copy of student's summer earnings final pay stub showing gross summer earnings Copy of student's end-of-April paystub, if student also worked for the same company between January 1 and April 30, 2015 Copy of student's rental agreement for Sept 2015 to April 2016 (First-year and new transfer students, upper-year students applying for the first time) Copy of pre-law government student loans documents, if applicable (New transfer students) Copy of government student loans documents for previous law school years, if applicable Other supporting documentation for special requests and consideration Copy of January or February 2016 bank statement to receive interest payment on interest-free loan February 26, 2016 Submit all supporting documents for the financial aid application and copies of receipts for allowable Submit as expenses.
 Receipts must include students' full names.
-Receipts that do not have students' full names will not be processed.
-Last date for submission - Fahmur 27 February 27, 2015 2013
+Receipts that do not have students' full names will not be processed. possible.
+Last date for submission